jknightlab/git-intro/git-intro.md

 `git pull`
   ~ Get latest version of files from remote repository and merge them with the local copies.

+`git status`
+  ~ Show status of files in working directory relative to index.

+## Managing branches
+`git branch`
+  ~ Create a new branch or list existing branches.
+Can also delete local or remote branches
+    (<span class="alert">may want to merge into another branch first</span>).

+`git checkout`
+  ~ Switch to a different branch.

+`git merge`
+  ~ Merge two branches.

+## More git commands
+`git rm`
+  ~ Delete files from index and working directory.

+`git reset`
+  ~ Reset index and working directory to a previous commit.

+`git stash`
+  ~ Temporarily undo changes that you don't want to commit immediately.

 # Useful resources